 Our strategy to fill this investment gap is at the core of our mission and offers a powerful way for funders to take climate action to speed the transition to a low-carbon economy.

 To move climate innovations from lab to market requires a ladder of capital sources at different stages.
 Government grants can help with basic research and development early-on, and market-rate cleantech venture capital and corporate investors can fuel company growth later, but only after the technologies are proven and startups have customer traction.
 The VertueLab Climate Impact Fund fills the capital gap for commercializing new innovations.

 To ensure that climate innovations successfully reach the market, VertueLab builds a capital ecosystem that has no missing rungs on the capital ladder.
-We deliver a suite of expert support services to assist companies in acquiring federal and state research and development grants.
+We deliver a suite of expert support services to assist startups in a range of areas, including helping new companies acquire federal and state research and development grants.
 This non-dilutive capital compliments our impact investments from the VertueLab Climate Impact Fund and helps eliminate the technology risk that is a barrier for conventional investors.
 We also collaborate with market-rate cleantech venture funds to help companies obtain follow-on investments after our funding has bridged the early-stage investment gap.

 “Our VertueLab investment of $210,000 has enabled us to attract other investors.